DyrisIT/AutoconfigAgent/README.md

 ## TODO:
 - [ ] Add support for CalDAV/CardDAV autoconfig (Radical or Baikal Server required)
+- [ ] Research into more autoconfig methods (e.g. K-9 Mail uses SRV Records, so no XML API is necessary)

 ## Contribution
 Feel free to create a pull request with your improvements.